FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 have them on staff, you may need to contract them and manage them.
 This is not always easy.

-## Understand what kinds of events trigger webhooks

-A wide variety of events on the FareHarbor side trigger webhooks.
-Some examples include changes to contact details, check-ins, text message reminders sent, and so on.
-Many of these may not be relevant to your particular integration.
-Each webhook contains complete data about the booking.

-You may receive multiple identical or nearly ideantical webhooks for the same booking.
-This may happen occasionally or regularly.
-This is normal.
-Keep reading to learn how to know how to handle this situation and stay in sync with the Bookings that exist in the FareHarbor system.

 ## The data model

 ### The Booking UUID